 Note: This article was written entirely by ChatGPT and reviewed by a human editor.
 (Actually, we had to rewrite the prompt a few times to get it to stop inserting factual errors.)

-CNET's editor in chief, Connie Guglielmo published a post about their use of A.I., describing it as an experiment to see if it could help their busy writers, and always had lots of human oversight before publishing.
-She also said that the disclosure about use of A.I. has been made more prominent.
+CNET editor-in-chief Connie Guglielmo published a post about their use of AI, describing it as an experiment to see if it could help their busy writers.
+She said that posts always had lots of human oversight before publishing.
+She also said that the disclosure about use of AI has been made more prominent.